 6. Heritage Park (Flower Mound)

-Heading out of Euless, budget about 19 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Euless, budget about 19 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 600 Spinks Rd, Flower Mound, TX 75028